marco-wojtek/AlphaZero-Approach-for-dice-games/README.md

 To reduce the branching factor the methods of pruning or open loop have to be adapted for the changed algorithms.

 \
-Yahtzee: large branching but straight forward actions (Maybe because of the large branching factor a simplified game is used e.g. less dice or instead of D6 use D4)\
+Yahtzee: large branching but straight forward actions (Maybe because of the large branching factor a simplified game is used e.g. less dice or instead of D6 use D4, possibly create a single player AI which only tries to maximize his own result)\
 Quixx: in comparison low branching but complex turn actions (white dice turns) \
 Machi Koro: TBD